 Insult to injury...guess what is usually used to address Serotonin syndrome..

 You guessed it...Benzos!

-Benzos are used to mask the anxiety/depression of new SSRI's and they're used on the back end if the SSRI's cause serotonin sydrome.
+Benzos are used to mask the anxiety/depression of new SSRI's and they're used on the back end of the SSRI's cause serotonin syndrome.

 For now, that leaves us with the standard side effect of any given SSRI and there's quite a bit there.

-Always work with your doctor but weaning slowly is recommended with SSRI's
+Always work with your doctor but weaning slowly is MANDATORY with SSRI's

 As we mentioned, serotonin is more targeted to depression.